-Since this proposal only recently passed it is difficult to determine whether two regular ICX Tabulator Machines can be programmed for one Absentee Voter Counting Board or if it will be required for us to purchase one High-Speed Tabulator.
+Since this proposal only recently passed, it is difficult to determine whether two regular ICX Tabulator Machines can be programmed for one Absentee Voter Counting Board or if it will be required for us to purchase one High-Speed Tabulator.
 Once State Election processes have been updated and the Election Vendors have had more time to prepare for these changes with the law, a determination of what type of tabulator to purchase will be made.
 Project split to allow for purchase of one in fiscal year 19/20 and to text during May election.
 This would allow the second to be purchased in Fiscal Year 20/21, only if needed.

-Project Number: 2019-B3 Building: City Hall Renovations Phase 2 (SPLIT)
+Project Number: 2019-B2a Building: City Hall - Design for Phase I and Security (Moved from 19-20)

-Description: Improvements focused on first floor to accommodate staffing changes and optimum utilization of space
+Description: Improvements focused on first floor to accommodate staffing changes and optimum utilization of space.
+Replacement of keyless access system.

 Justification: Due to realignment of staff and a focus on customer service, the first floor requires a redesign.
 Having utilized the space for a significant amount of time, it is clear we are at consistent staffing levels and understand the improvements required to work most effectively in the space.
 This would include making the customer service desk viable as a workspace and addressing our customer windows that are no longer utilized.
 Creating confidential spaces as needed for both the Clerk and Police.
 Creating a shared space and conference area for customer interactions that are sensitive in nature.
 Materials used would be movable in the future, so as the organization evolves the space can continue to adapt.
 This phase will not complete the first floor, but will provide for high priority items.
-Project split to allow for design in fiscal year 19/20 and renovations in 20/21.